 305 U.S. Avenue

 FAX: (540) 825-6684

-Deptartment of Veterans Services
+Department of Veterans Services

-Front Royal Field Office
+Strasburg Field Office

 On December 15, 1943, National American Legion Commander Harry W. Colmery started writing in longhand, on Mayflower Hotel stationery in Washington, the first draft of what would later become the “GI Bill of Rights”—considered to be the Legion’s single-greatest legislative achievement.

 On June 22, 1944, President Franklin D. Roosevelt signs into law the original GI Bill, or “Servicemen’s Readjustment Act”, ushering in monumental changes in U.S. society.
 Higher education becomes democratized after 8 million veterans go to school on the GI Bill, get better jobs, buy houses in the suburbs and raise families.
 For every dollar spent on educating veterans, the U.S. economy eventually gets $7 back.

 On June 30, 2008, President George W. Bush signs into law the Post 9/11 Veterans Educational Assistance Act, a new GI Bill strongly supported by the Legion.
 The bill renews the federal government’s commitment to veterans by providing them with substantially better education benefits.
 The Legion remains at the forefront of efforts to improve education and other benefits for all veterans.
 The Post 9/11 GI Bill took effect Aug.
 1, 2009, and has sent an unprecedented number of veterans to college.

 To learn more about the benefits available to eligible veterans under the new Post 9/11 GI Bill, click here.